SEO analytics and reporting

 What SEO Data Actually Tells You

+SEO analytics is the process of reading search performance data — rankings, traffic, impressions, competitor movement — and turning what changed into what to do next.
 SEO data is not the problem.
 Most businesses have more of it than they can use.
 The problem is that a number without a cause is not an insight.
 It is noise.
 When read correctly, the data behind your SEO services answers questions most reports never get to.

 1